lgbouma/gyrojo/drivers/HOWTO.md

 _1_ Run the KOI gyrochronology analysis
 _2_ Run the KOI lithium analysis
-_3_ Multiply the gyro and lithium age posteriors, an entirely statistically unjustified procedure _4_ Other plots that will probably go into a manuscript
+_3_ Multiply the gyro and lithium age posteriors, an entirely statistically unjustified procedure _4_ Build everything needed for the manuscript

 --------------------
 _0_ Run the field star gyro analysis: